TABLE OF CONTENTS

 (1) Biological Child.
 The term “biological child” is broad and refers to all persons with either a presumed or established genetic link to a deceased employee.
 Because a recognized natural child is presumed to have a genetic link to a deceased employee, a recognized natural child is one type of biological child.
 Another type of biological child is a person whose birth certificate lists the deceased employee as their mother or father, because these persons are also presumed to have a genetic link to their listed mother and father.
 However, these two presumptions may be rebutted if substantial evidence exists that rebuts the existence of the genetic links, consistent with 20 C.F.R. § 30.111(d).
 The final type of biological child is any person who can establish an actual genetic link to a deceased employee through the submission of probative DNA evidence that shows such a link.

 (2) Stepchildren.
 Claims for eligibility as a stepchild will be decided by the District Offices (DO) unless there is an issue that cannot be determined by the CE.
-In circumstances where the status of a stepchild as a potentially eligible survivor cannot be determined, the matter should be referred to the National Office Policy Branch.
+In circumstances where the status of a stepchild as a potentially eligible survivor cannot be determined, the matter is referred to the National Office Policy Branch.

 (a) A stepchild is defined as any individual who establishes a parent-child relationship with the employee through the marriage of their parent to the employee.
 This determination is made once the CE receives documentation from the stepchild in support of their claimed relationship.
+This must include evidence of the marriage between the employee and the parent of the stepchild.

-(c) Under Part B, where a stepchild was an adult at the time of the deceased employee’s marriage, the evidence will be considered on a case by case basis.
+(c) Under Part B, where a stepchild was an adult at the time of the deceased employee’s marriage, the evidence will be considered on a case-by-case basis.
 Evidence that may document eligibility includes records that the stepchild was the primary contact in medical dealings with the deceased employee, that the stepchild provided financial support for the deceased employee, and/or provided housing for the deceased employee, etc. Evidence consisting of medical reports, letters from the physician, or receipts showing that the stepchild purchased medical equipment, supplies or medication for the employee may be helpful.
-These items of evidence will be considered on a case-by-case basis and each should be weighed together to fully evaluate the eligibility of the survivorship claim.
+These items of evidence will be considered on a case-by-case basis and each is weighed together to fully evaluate the eligibility of the survivorship claim.

 (e) For claims involving a divorce between the biological parent and the stepparent, the dissolution of the marriage does not terminate the parent-child relationship for eligibility purposes.
 As such, because a parent-child relationship did exist at one time, the child is considered an eligible stepchild.
 An ongoing parent-child relationship following divorce is not necessary.